koykov/cbytebuf/readme.md

 example/example.go:9:9: main &cbytebuf.b·2 does not escape
 ```

-See [test file](https://github.com/koykov/cbytebuf/blob/master/cbytebuf_test.go) for more examples and benchmarks for number pf allocations.
+See [test file](https://github.com/koykov/cbytebuf/blob/master/cbytebuf_test.go) for more examples and benchmarks for number of allocations.

 ## How it works